Topoisomerase inhibitor: Aminocoumarins

 Simocyclinones are another class of TopII antibiotics but differ from aminocoumarins in that they are composed of both aminocoumarins and a polyketide element.
 They also inhibit DNA gyrase's ability to bind to DNA instead of inhibiting ATPase activity, and produces several antibiotic classes.
 These antibiotics are further divided into two group: actinomycin A and actinomycin B. It was shown that both actinomycin A and actinomycin B were highly effective in killing gram-positive bacteria.
 Although simocyclinones are effective antibiotics, research has shown that one strain of aimocyclioners, S. antibioticus, cause streptomyces to produce antibiotics.

 Quinolones

-Quinolones are amongst the most commonly used antibiotics for bacterial infections in humans, and are used to treat illness such as urinary infections, skin infections, sexually transmitted diseases (STD), tuberculosis and some anthrax infections.
-The effectiveness of quinolones is proposed to be from chromosome fragments, which initiate the accumulation of reactive oxygen species that leads to apoptosis.
+Quinolones are amongst the most commonly used antibiotics for bacterial infections in humans, and are used to treat illness such as urinary infections, skin infections, sexually transmitted diseases (STD), tuberculosis, anthrax and septicemic plague.
+The effectiveness of quinolones is proposed to be from chromosome fragmentation, which initiates the accumulation of reactive oxygen species that leads to apoptosis.
 Quinolones can be divided into four generations: